Saved Results

 Use Oncotype DX only in clinically eligible disease settings.
 It should not be used to de-escalate therapy in HER2-positive, triple-negative, inflammatory, metastatic, or high-nodal-burden scenarios outside its validated role.

-Useful internal links: Oncotype DX calculator and Oncotype DX guide.
+Useful internal links: Oncotype DX report interpreter and Oncotype DX source guide.

 4.4 Breast Cancer Index: extended endocrine therapy context